NikNord174/pixpatfix/README.md

-ebsdpy is a python library that allows to perform EBSD pattern processing from Medipix series detectors.
+pixpatfix is a python library that allows to perform EBSD pattern processing from Medipix series detectors.

 Patterns can be imported from .up1 (8-bit) or .up2 (16-bit) files and then